The Lani Singers: Group composition

 Benny Wenda plays ukulele and Maria plays acoustic guitar.
 They are occasionally joined for live performances by additional members who play bass, guitar, and a traditional Papuan drum called a Tiva.

 The group have played at festivals including Glastonbury, Musicport, Port Eliot Festival, the Mayor of London's Thames Festival and Celebrating Sanctuary.
 They were also special guests of English Heritage for the Summer Solstice at Stonehenge in 2009.

 Releases

-The Lani Singers have released one album entitled Ninalik Ndawi.
-Translated into English this means freedom song.
+The Lani Singers have released two album Ninalik Ndawi and Ninalik Arirak.

+The group's first album, Ninalik Ndawi, translates into English as Freedom Song.
 The album was released in November 2008 through the British independent record label Dancing Turtle Records.
-The album in the sleevenotes as being a mixture of traditional songs passed down through the generations by elders, as well some of their own compositions reflective of their plight.
-It was produced by English producer Engin Hassan, and as well as Benny and Maria also featured English musicians Roger Harmar on fretless bass and Nick Radcliffe on slide guitar.
+The album is described in the sleeve notes as being a mixture of traditional songs passed down through the generations by elders, as well some of their own compositions reflective of their plight.
+It was produced by Engin Hassan, and as well as Benny and Maria also featured English musicians Roger Harmar on fretless bass and Nick Radcliffe on slide guitar.
 The album was described by the Guardian newspaper in the UK as 'a gently haunting, rhythmic set that results from a remarkable personal story, and a little-reported struggle'.
 The group also undertook interviews and live sessions on BBC Radio 3 and BBC Radio London to support the release.

+The group's second album, Ninalik Arirak, was released in 2013.